 1. Use Energy Efficient Lighting

-Install LED and fluorescent fixtures – LED lighting lasts longer and consume less energy than incandescent light fixtures
+Install LED and fluorescent fixtures – LED lighting lasts longer and consume less energy than incandescent light fixtures.

 2. Update System Technology

-Use programable thermostats and modern control units to help optimize energy.
+Use programmable thermostats and modern control units to help optimize energy.
 Installing variable speed motors or a smart motor system to only run when needed can make an impact on your commercial refrigeration equipment.